bajwan/263/cpp/PITCHME.md

 C++ is a compiled, statically typed language.
 In some simple syntactic ways it is similar to Java, but that is really where the similarities end.

-Whereas Java is compiled into an intermediate form called Java Bytecode that runs on the Java Virtual Machine (JVM), C++ compiles to object code that can be executed by a processor (though this is a somewhat of a trivialization).
+Whereas Java is compiled into an intermediate form called Java Bytecode that runs on the Java Virtual Machine (JVM), C++ compiles to object code that can be executed by a processor (though this is somewhat of a trivialization).
 ---
 **Overview**
 ***